Mohammad585/flutter_application_2/README.md

 # Super Hero HR

 ## Description
-It has a simple UI to manage heros H.R department.
+This project have a simple UI using flutter framework.

 ---